-Kris "Bubba' Brammer lives in Lincoln, Nebraska but grew up surrounded by the mountains and trout rich waters of Roanoke, VA.
-Currently serving as the Church Educator at First Presbyterian, Lincoln, Bubba has also served churches in Hickory and Southern Pines, NC for over 20 years.
-When not working, Bubba enjoys, golf, tennis, and fly-fishing to releases the stresses of life, but most of his time is spent with his amazing wife Kris Adler-Brammer and their four legged child/dog, Wrigley.
+Kris "Bubba' Brammer lives in Lincoln, Nebraska but grew up surrounded by the mountains of Roanoke, VA.
+Bubba has been in youth ministry for over 20 years serving churches in Hickory and Southern Pines, NC as well as his current call at First Presbyterian in Lincoln, NE.
+When not working, Bubba enjoys, golf and fly-fishing , but most of his time is spent with his amazing wife Kris Adler-Brammer and their four legged child/dog, Wrigley.

 Bill Buchanan is a pastor, Christian educator, youth worker, father, husband, and friend.
 He is the Executive Director of Youth Mission Co, which includes the youth mission immersion programs of Asheville Youth Mission, Raleigh Youth Mission, and Memphis Youth Mission.
 He loves live music, cooking, and watching college basketball.